 Video Samples: Vantrue E3 Video Samples

-The Vantrue Element 3, or E3, was only recently released, in 2023.
+The Vantrue Element 3, or E3, was released in 2023.
 It is part of Vantrue’s Element series which comprises a 1-channel, a 2-channel, and a 3-channel dash cam.
 They are named E1, E2, and E3, respectively.

 Forward video is only fair even at day time, and you will be hard pressed to make out any license plates.
 Rear video during the night is downright poor.